-- Check if the site/service has MFA capabilities.
+- Check if the site or service has MFA capabilities.
 While some companies inform their customers when they add MFA options, many do not.
 This is especially important on accounts not used frequently where an intrusion may not be noticed for a long time.

 - Always enable MFA when it is offered.
-A small inconvenience now will save you from a big headache later.
+A small inconvenience now will have you from a much bigger headache later.

 - Close or enable MFA on accounts that you no longer use.
-It may seem superfluous if you’re not using a site to enable MFA, but just because you aren’t using it, doesn’t mean someone else won’t.
+It may seem superfluous to enable MFA if you’re not using a site, but just because you aren’t using it, doesn’t mean someone else won’t.

-Each time security experts create new ways to defend against cyber attack, criminals find new ways to bypass them, but MFA has an excellent track record for protection.
+Every time security experts create new ways to defend against cyberattack, criminals find new ways to bypass them, but MFA has an excellent track record for protection.
 Don’t give bad actors an easy opportunity.
 Enable MFA or the criminals will do it for you.

 St. Louis IT Leaders Speak On Cybersecurity